 - 3. It may be helpful to project the graphic organizer so that students can follow along as information about each species is shared.
 To complete Part 2, students should answer the questions about which fish species will have the highest PCB levels.
 To check for comprehension, talk through students' answers to question #3 and ask them to justify their choices. - 4.
 In Part 3, students will be given an envelope that contains PCB contaminant data for their fish species in 2011.
-They should select at least 15 data points (they can do all of the data points if time allows) and plot them on the graph provided.
-Note: students with catfish data may have points that are larger than the axis provided, and you may have students use their own graph paper so that these can be included, or just plot the outliers above the graph.
-Students should also calculate the average PCB level in their fish and mark it on the graph.
-Once students have completed the sampling activity, ask each group to explain their results, including the average for 2011.
-Below is what a graph might look like with each group only plotting one species:

-5. In Part 4, as a class, students should add the data for all of the fish to their graphs, including the average from each species in 2011.
-You may also make a bar graph of just the averages, which will be similar to the one below (however, depending on the number of samples selected, the exact averages may vary slightly, especially for striped bass).
+They should select at least 15 data points (they can do all of the data points if time allows).
+Students should decide how to graph these data (a histogram or frequency "dot plot" would be ideal, see the decision tree from the Maine Data Literacy Project) and create a graph to show their results.
+Once students have completed the sampling activity, ask each group to explain their results, including the average for 2011. - 5.
+In Part 4, students should create a summary graph of all of the fish, using the average from each species in 2011.
+This can be created individually or as a class.
+The graph should look like this (however, depending on the number of samples selected, the exact averages may vary slightly, especially for striped bass).
 These data include fish collected from all locations in 2011 (spring/summer data only):